Programs & Workshops

 Activities include: Each day campers will enjoy games, art, a make and take craft, some type of snack or tasting, and music; as well as “sneaky science” and language arts… supporting thinking and learning in ways that are fun and always outside in nature.

-Please note that Session 5-ARTS is our Camp Wild About ARTS week and is similar to other weeks of Camp Wild with an added emphasis on Art and Music.
+Please note that MUSIC & ART camps have similar programming to our other Camp Wild sessions, but with an added emphasis on Music and Art respectively.
 Sample activities for ARTS camp include; working with clay, textiles and weaving, farm animal art, and plein air art.
 The end of the week for ARTS camp includes a “gallery” show.

 AT HOME Series